 Use Natural Products to Reduce Dark Circles

 Natural remedies can be a fantastic way to safely and affordably treat dark circles at home.
-Products, such as cucumber, almond oil, cold tea bags, rosewater, tomatoes, and grated potatoes can all be used to help reduce the appearance of dark circles, as can practising yoga.
+Products, such as cucumber, almond oil, cold tea bags, rosewater, tomatoes, and grated potatoes can all be used to help reduce the appearance of dark circles, as can practicing yoga.
 To use soothing and refreshing cucumber to lighten and constrict dark circles, cut a fresh one into thick slices and leave in the fridge for 30 minutes.
 Then, place the slices on your eyes and leave for 10 minutes.
-Likewise, you can also use the natural bleaching agents of potato to lighten dark circles and reduce puffiness.
-Just soak a cotton ball in the juice of a grated raw potato and place it over your closed eyes and dark circles.
+Likewise, you can also use the natural bleaching agents of potatoes to lighten dark circles and reduce puffiness.
+Just soak a cotton ball in the juice of grated raw potato and place it over your closed eyes and dark circles.

 Soaking cotton pads in rosewater before applying to closed eyes for 10-15 minutes can also soothe tired eyes and banish dark circles.
 Teabags that have been soaked in water and chilled in the fridge will have a similar effect and help awaken tired eyes.
-Almond oil, which is an emollient and loaded with vitamin E, can also be beneficial to discoloured eye areas.
+Almond oil, which is an emollient and loaded with vitamin E, can also be beneficial to discolored eye areas.
 Just gently massage a small amount into dark circles before bed and rinse with cold water in the morning.
 Alternatively, try applying a teaspoon of tomato juice mixed with a teaspoon of lemon juice and leaving for 10 minutes before rinsing.

 Best Under Eye Creams for Dark Circles

-Today, there are countless under eye creams that are designed to help with hyperpigmentation and dark circles, so finding the right one can be a challenge.
+Today, there are countless under-eye creams that are designed to help with hyperpigmentation and dark circles, so finding the right one can be a challenge.
 Knowing which ingredients are best will make a significant difference in the search for the right cream for your dark circles.
 Products containing vitamin C will help to brighten skin tone while those with retinol will increase collagen production.
 Be careful though.
 Both ingredients can irritate sensitive skin and should be tested first.
 Moisturising and illuminating eye creams can also help tackle dark circles while hyaluronic acid and glycerine will help hydrate and plump the area.
-Also, keep an eye out for creams with gentle retinoids to correct pigmentation, caffeine to awaken tired eyes, and green tea or grape seed oil to strengthen capillary walls.
+Also, keep an eye out for creams with gentle retinoids to correct pigmentation, caffeine to awaken tired eyes, and green tea or grapeseed oil to strengthen capillary walls.

 Medical Treatments for Removing Dark Circles

 If natural and cosmetic remedies aren’t curing your dark circles, there are medical treatments available.
-A loss of fat in the area under the eye due to ageing can often cause dark circles.
+A loss of fat in the area under the eye due to aging can often cause dark circles.
 Luckily, this issue can be fixed with the help of a hyaluronic acid filling agent.
-Designed to conceal the melanin and blood vessels that cause the dark circles, these fillers can be effective at reducing under eye discoloration.
+Designed to conceal the melanin and blood vessels that cause the dark circles, these fillers can be effective at reducing under-eye discoloration.
 They do have risks though and can sometimes worsen the problem or cause swelling or bruising.

 Vascular lasers are another medical treatment that can reduce dark circles.
 The technique is particularly useful for reddish-purple circles that stem from visible blood vessels.
-Although the treatment can be effective, it is often expensive and can be uncomfortable and take some time to heal.
+Although the treatment can be effective, it is often expensive and can be uncomfortable, and take some time to heal.
 As such, be sure to do plenty of research into clinics and their dermatologists or cosmetic physicians before committing to this method of treatment.